-David A. Tirrell is the Ross McCollum-William H. Corcoran Professor of Chemistry and Chemical Engineering and Carl and Shirley Larson Provostial Chair at the California Institute of Technology.
-After earning his B.S. degree in Chemistry at MIT in 1974, Tirrell received his PhD in 1978 from the University of Massachusetts for research performed under the supervision of Otto Vogl.
-After a brief stay at Kyoto Univeristy, Tirrell was appointed as an assistant professor in the Department of Chemistry at Carnegie Mellon University.
-Tirrell returned to Amherst in 1984 as Director of the Materials Research Laboratory at the University of Massachusetts before moved to Caltech as a full professor in 1998.
-He served as chair of the Division of Chemistry and Chemical Engineering at Caltech from 1999 to 2009, and Director of the Beckman Institute from 2011 to 2017.
+David A. Tirrell is the Ross McCollum-William H. Corcoran Professor of Chemistry and Chemical Engineering, Provost, and holder of the Carl and Shirley Larson Provostial Chair at the California Institute of Technology.
+Tirrell was educated at MIT and the University of Massachusetts at Amherst, where he earned his Ph.D. for research done under the supervision of Otto Vogl.
+After a brief stay with Takeo Saegusa at Kyoto University, Tirrell accepted an assistant professorship in the Department of Chemistry at Carnegie-Mellon University in the fall of 1978.
+Tirrell returned to Amherst in 1984 and served as Director of the Materials Research Laboratory at the University of Massachusetts before moving to Caltech in 1998.
+He served as chair of the Division of Chemistry and Chemical Engineering at Caltech from 1999 until 2009.
+Tirrell’s research interests lie in macromolecular chemistry and in the use of non-canonical amino acids to engineer and probe protein behavior.
+His contributions to these fields have been recognized by his election to the American Academy of Arts and Sciences and to all three branches (Sciences, Engineering, and Medicine) of the U.S. National Academies.

 Information about Dr. Tirrell's research can be found on the Tirrell Lab website.